AndyObtiva/glimmer-dsl-tk/README.md

 ![glimmer dsl tk screenshot sample hello world](images/glimmer-dsl-tk-screenshot-sample-hello-world.png)

-NOTE: Glimmer DSL for Tk is currently in early alpha mode (incomplete).
+NOTE: Glimmer DSL for Tk is currently in early alpha mode (only about 44% complete).
+If you want it developed faster, then [open an issue report](https://github.com/AndyObtiva/glimmer-dsl-tk/issues/new).
+I have completed some features much faster before due to [issue reports](https://github.com/AndyObtiva/glimmer-dsl-tk/issues) and [pull requests](https://github.com/AndyObtiva/glimmer-dsl-tk/pulls).
 Please help make better by contributing, adopting for small or low risk projects, and providing feedback.
 It is still an early alpha, so the more feedback and issues you report the better.

 Other [Glimmer](https://github.com/AndyObtiva/glimmer) DSL gems you might be interested in:
 - [glimmer-dsl-swt](https://github.com/AndyObtiva/glimmer-dsl-swt): Glimmer DSL for SWT (JRuby Desktop Development GUI Framework)